 “Love bombing” is a term that’s been coming in the media more and more frequently.
-For anyone who has been following the aftermath of Evan Rachel Woods’ public announcement in which she named her abuser as Marilyn Manson (whose real name is Brian Warner) on Instagram, you might have noticed that the term “love bombing” kept popping up.
+Last year, following the aftermath of Evan Rachel Woods’ public announcement in which she named her abuser as Marilyn Manson (whose real name is Brian Warner) on Instagram, you might have noticed that the term “love bombing” kept popping up.
 Since her post, several other women have come forward with similar accounts of abuse.
 These accounts illustrate a concerning pattern of behaviour.
 Many of these women described being bombarded with excessive praise and affection by their abuser early on in the relationship before being subjected to acts of violence, abuse, and emotional blackmail.
 The emotional downpour survivors are subjected to is called love bombing.

 Love bombing is just one form of many types of abuse.
 Similarly to psychological or economic abuse, love bombing can be harder to recognize.
 Knowing what to look out for is the first step in recognizing this form of abuse and its implications in relation to traditional understandings of abuse, technology, and mental health.